cielo24/Docs/api/source/job_control/delete_job.rst

 ==========

 Delete an existing job.
-Jobs can only be deleted before they have started processing, when their status is Authorizing or Pending.
+Jobs can only be deleted before they have started processing, when their status is "Authorizing" or "Pending".

 **HTTP Method**